 ©Annemone Taake

-Knutson made his recital debut at Wigmore Hall in 2025 with Macedonian-Canadian Mezzo-Soprano Ema Nikolovska.
-He recently won first prize with bass-baritone Jeeyoung Lim at the Lyon International Chamber Music Competition (2025) and the Copenhagen Lied Duo Competition (2025).
+Knutson made his recital debut at Wigmore Hall in 2025 with Macedonian-Canadian Mezzo-Soprano Ema Nikolovska .
+He recently won first prize with bass-baritone Jeeyoung Lim at the Copenhagen Lied Duo Competition (2025) and the Lyon International Chamber Music Competition (2025).
 Other prizes and awards include those at the Concours musical international de Montréal, DAAD Preis at the Hochschule für Musik Hanns Eisler, a full scholarship at The Guildhall School of Music & Drama, as well as a prize in the 2024 Felix Mendelssohn Wettbewerb.
 He is also twice a recipient of the Sylva Gelber Music Foundation Awards; Canada’s most prestigious award for young musicians and only the second accompanist to receive this prize in the foundation’s history.

-Teaching activites include those at the Hochschule für Musik, Theater und Medien Hannover, Kalamata Music Days in Greece, Spoleto Vocal Arts Workshop supported by Mahler & LeWitt Studios, as well as working as staff at The Guildhall School of Music & Drama (studio pianist for Rudolf Piernay & Yvonne Kenny), and the Royal College of Music.
+Knutson holds a lecturer position as a musical/repertoire coach and korrepetitor at the Universität der Künste Berlin as well as the Hochschule für Musik, Theater und Medien Hannover, where he plays for the studios of KS Dorothea Röschmann and Prof. Henryk Böhm.
+Other teaching activities include Kalamata Music Days in Greece, Spoleto Vocal Arts Workshop supported by Mahler & LeWitt Studios, as well as working as staff at The Guildhall School of Music & Drama (studio pianist for Rudolf Piernay & Yvonne Kenny), and the Royal College of Music.
 Knutson regularly teaches throughout North America and Europe.
-In spring 2026, he will begin a lectuer position at the Universität der Künste Berlin, where he will be responsible for musical coachings and korreptition in the pedagogy department.

 Knutson completed studies with Prof. Wolfram Rieger at the Hochschule für Musik Hanns Eisler in Berlin following studies with Julius Drake and Eugene Asti at The Guildhall School for Music & Drama in London and doctoral studies at the Royal College of Music, London.
-Presently, he is based in Hannover and works at the Hochschule für Musik, Theater und Medien Hannover where is studio pianist for KS Dorothea Röschmann and Prof. Henryk Böhm and serves as the school’s English diction coach amongst other responsibilities.
+In February 2026, Knutson enjoyed a Britten Pears Arts Residency at Snape Maltings and Aldeburgh and in June 2026 he will participate in the WFIMC International Forum Inspiring the Future 2026 in Vilnius, Lithuania, an international gathering of artists, managers, and industry leaders focused on innovative performance formats and audience development.

 Knutson is a past participant of Carnegie Hall’s SongStudio led by Renée Fleming, Heidelberg Frühling’s Liedakademie led by Thomas Hampson and in cooperation with Berlin’s Pierre Boulez Saal, Fondation Royaumont’s Académie Orsay-Royaumont, and was an Oxford Lieder Young Artist.
 He was He has been broadcasted on the BBC, CBC, Radio France, Deutschlandradio Kultur, rbbKultur, Danish Radio, and Radio Swiss Classic.